Frye Fire

 Beginning in July 2017, rains from the annual North American monsoon season washed sediments off mountain slopes in the Frye Fire's burn scar.
 This runoff, consisting of rainwater, ash, and debris, clogged creeks and damaged infrastructure within Graham County.
-The fire particularly impacted the endangered Mount Graham red squirrel, whose remaining habitat on Mount Graham was devastated.
+The fire particularly affected the endangered Mount Graham red squirrel, whose remaining habitat on Mount Graham was devastated.

 Background

 Wildfires are a natural part of the ecological cycle of the Southwestern United States.
 The Frye Fire was one of 2,321 wildfires that burned 429,564 acre in Arizona in 2017.
-The State of Arizona expected a "normal" season but one with high fire potential in the state's southern grasslands because of high temperatures, low humidity, and an abundance of fuels.
+Arizona State Forester Jeff Whitney expected a typical season in the state's northern forests but one with high fire potential in the state's southern grasslands because of high temperatures, low humidity, and an abundance of fuels.
 By August 2017, wildfires had burned the most land since the 2011 season.
-In May 2018, the Ecological Restoration Institute at Northern Arizona University published a study of the 2017 wildfire season in Arizona and New Mexico and observed that more land had burned in Arizona than the average of the previous ten years.
-Eleven fires were studied, of which ten were in Arizona and included the Frye Fire.